The Chart uses SfDataManager

 }

-Open the Startup.cs file to add services and endpoints required for Web API Controller as follows.
+As shown below, open the Startup.cs file and add the services and endpoints necessary for Web API Controller.

 using EFChart.Data;